 In addition, all data processed by QuerySurge as part of a test is stored in the QuerySurge database.
 From an application perspective, the idea is to allow users to keep data for as long as necessary, in order to compare older executions with newer executions and newly modified results with their older counterparts.
 None of this data is stored in an encrypted format by default.

 The three areas of security focus indicated above can all be covered by a higher level of security in the typical behind-the-firewall deployment of QuerySurge.
 This is done by enhancing the security level of each of these areas by the deployment of additional standard security technologies, as described below.

 QuerySurge HTTP Communications

 The QuerySurge Application Server communicates with Browsers/Users, the QuerySurge Agent and the QuerySurge API components by HTTP.
 The solution for higher security for QuerySurge HTTP communications is straightforward – QuerySurge can take advantage of standard Web security technology by using HTTPS (HTTP via SSL/TLS).
 The primary purpose of utilizing HTTPS in a QuerySurge instance is to encrypt all data passing between the QS Application Server and the other HTTP-based QuerySurge components.
 HTTPS is managed by a certificate, typically obtained from a recognized Certificate Authority, which confirms the identity of the server.
 Well-known Certificate Authorities include companies such as Verisign and Network Solutions, however there are numerous other authorities in the space.
 The certificate authorities vet companies and their servers, and then provide certificates.
 Once certificates are deployed to application servers, the server can confirm its identity to incoming requests via the certificate.
-Your organization will have policies concerning how certificates are to be obtained, which authority should be used, etc. It is important to note that TLSv1.2 is supported (QuerySurge 6.3 - 10.0) and TLSv1.3 (QuerySurge 10.1 and higher).
+Your organization will have policies concerning how certificates are to be obtained, which authority should be used, etc. QuerySurge supports TLSv1.2 (QuerySurge 6.3 - 10.0) and TLSv1.3 (QuerySurge 10.1 and higher).

 Browser-to-QuerySurge Application Server Roundtrip Communications